marshfellow42/MMPeacefulMode/README.md

 # Peaceful Mode

-This is a mod which removes the enemies from the world of Termina in Majora's Mask, making it similar to the Peaceful Mode in Minecraft
+This is a mod which removes the enemies from the world of Termina in Majora's Mask, making it similar to the Peaceful Mode in Minecraft.

 ## Development

 ### Cloning
-To develop on this mod, you need to clone with submodules
+To develop on this mod, you need to clone with submodules.
 ```bash
 git clone --recurse-submodules https://github.com/marshfellow42/MMPeacefulMode.git
 ```

 ### Tools
-You'll need to install `clang` and `make` to build this template.
+You'll need to install `clang` and `make` to build this mod.
 * On Windows, using [chocolatey](https://chocolatey.org/) to install both is recommended.
 The packages are `llvm` and `make` respectively.
   * The LLVM 19.1.0 [llvm-project](https://github.com/llvm/llvm-project) release binary, which is also what chocolatey provides, does not support MIPS correctly.
 The solution is to install 18.1.8 instead, which can be done in chocolatey by specifying `--version 18.1.8` or by downloading the 18.1.8 release directly.
 * On Linux, these can both be installed using your distro's package manager.
 You may also need to install your distro's package for the `lld` linker.
 On Debian/Ubuntu based distros this will be the `lld` package.